TykTechnologies/tyk/README.md

 * **Key Expiry** - Control how long keys are valid for
 * **API Versioning** - API Versions can be easily set and deprecated at a specific time and date
 * **Blacklist/Whitelist/Ignored endpoint access** - Enforce strict security models on a version-by-version basis to your access points
-* **Analyitcs logging** - Record detailed usage data on who is using your API's (raw data only)
+* **Analytics logging** - Record detailed usage data on who is using your API's (raw data only)
 * **Zero downtime restarts** - Tyk configurations can be altered dynamically and the service restarted without affecting any active request

 Tyk is written in Go, which makes it fast and easy to set up.
-It's only dependencies are a Mongo database (for analytics) and Redis, though it can be deployed without wither (not recommended).
+Its only dependencies are a Mongo database (for analytics) and Redis, though it can be deployed without wither (not recommended).

 ## Why? ##